Azure/AzurePublicDataset/README.md

   * the distribution of execution times per function
   * the distribution of memory usage per application

-If you use this data for a publication or project, please cite the accompanying paper:

-> Mohammad Shahrad, Rodrigo Fonseca, Inigo Goiri, Gohar Chaudhry, Paul Batum, Jason Cooke, Eduardo Laureano, Colby Tresness, Mark Russinovich, Ricardo Bianchini. "[**Serverless in the Wild: Characterizing and Optimizing the Serverless Workload at a Large Cloud Provider**](https://www.microsoft.com/en-us/research/uploads/prod/2020/05/serverless-ATC20.pdf)", in Proceedings of the 2020 USENIX Annual Technical Conference (USENIX ATC 20).
-USENIX Association, Boston, MA, July 2020.
+If you do use the Azure Functions traces in your research, please make sure to cite our ATC'20 paper ["Serverless in the Wild: Characterizing and Optimizing the Serverless Workload at a Large Cloud Provider"](https://www.microsoft.com/en-us/research/uploads/prod/2020/05/serverless-ATC20.pdf), which includes a full analysis of the Azure Functions workload in July 2019.

 ### Contact us
 Please let us know of any issues or questions by sending email to our [mailing list](mailto:azurepublicdataset@service.microsoft.com).